 If you have luggage and are traveling on a bus, the driver will put your bags under the bus.
 This is perfectly fine and you should do this.

-If you have a small backpack or purse you are carrying with you, the best place to keep this is either on your lap or at your feet.
-Don’t put it under your seat where you can’t see it.
-This is very easy for someone to grab without you realizing it.
-If you keep it above your seat, be vigilant throughout your trip.
+If you keep it above your seat, stay vigilant throughout your trip.
 If you keep it at your feet, I like to keep a foot on a strap or at least have it touching me.
+These precautions also vary depending on where you are.

-Try to Avoid Traveling During Rush Hour
+Avoid Traveling During Rush Hour

-Avoid traveling on a busy bus, train, tram, metro, or subway if possible.
+Avoid traveling on a busy bus, train, tram, metro, or subway if possible during rush hour or other busy times in the day.
 This is the most likely time for pickpocketing.
-If you must, put your belongings in front of you where you can see them and stay attentive to the people around you.

-When traveling in a taxi, the concerns switch from taking care of your belongings to taking care of yourself.
+When traveling in a taxi, for me, the concerns switch from taking care of your belongings to taking care of yourself.
 Of course to avoid getting ripped off, there are tips such as making sure the meter is turned on or deciding on the price beforehand.
-Since this article is about public transportation safety tips, I’m going to dive more into how to not get harmed.

-Be Sure the Taxi Driver is Licensed
+Be Sure The Taxi Driver Is Licensed

 Taxis or ride share programs all require their drivers to be licensed.
 Do a little research before you travel to find out what to look for in a taxi company.
-For example, if you are going to Panama, the taxis will be yellow and have their license numbers on the side of the vehicle.

 Take a picture of the license or write it down.
 If you forget something in the taxi or something negative happens you can use that number to report the driver or get your belongings back.

 We took a taxi in Ghent, Belgium one time and left a backpack in the taxi.
 We hadn’t written down the license, nor did we know which taxi company they were from.
 Our belief was that the backpack was gone for good.
-Thankfully, after going back to the train station and watching for the taxi driver, we saw him!
-Incredibly, the backpack was still inside where we left it.
-This was a very lucky experience for us.
-It taught us the importance of getting some detailed information, just in case, in the future.

 If you use a drive share program, check the rating of the driver that is scheduled to pick you up.
 If it is too low, cancel the ride and request a new one.
-Before getting into a car, be sure to compare the car make and model and license plate number to be sure that you are getting in the correct car.

 Another way to be sure to get a taxi that is from a reputable company is by asking your hotel to arrange the ride for you.
 They can call a taxi from a company that they trust.

-Always Sit in the Back Seat of a Taxi
+Always Sit In The Back Seat

 If you are traveling solo or in a pair, be sure to sit in the backseat.
 This is the safest spot.
 It is a lot harder for a driver to attack you.
 If you are traveling by yourself, the seat directly behind the driver is your safest seat.
 If we are traveling in a taxi with our family, the kids and I always go in the back and Mike is in the front.

-Follow Along With the Map
+Follow Along With The Map

 I always like to take out my phone and put the directions of where I’m going into my phone or watch the map that is on the driver’s phone.
 This way you know if you are going in the right direction.
 If you feel like the driver is taking you the wrong way, ask them.
 If you don’t feel safe, call the police.

-Wear a Seatbelt
+Wear A Seatbelt

 Anytime you get in a car you should wear a seatbelt.
 This shouldn’t change when you travel, even if this is not a law or common practice in the country you are visiting.
 If you are traveling with young kids, invest in a light weight booster or car seat that you can easily carry with you.